TarikSeyceri/OllamaOptivus.ai/README.md

 - **Video Processing**: Process video files by extracting audio, transcribing speech, detecting objects and texts in frames, and generating prompts to be used in an AI LLM.

-- **AI LLM**: Integrated with Ollama for advanced AI-based processing, and supports all Ollama based models such as `deepseek-r1` or `llama3.2`.
+- **AI LLM**: Integrated with Ollama for advanced AI-based processing.
+Supports all Ollama based models such as `deepseek-r1` or `llama3.2`.

 ## Video Processing Flow
 1. **Video Upload**: Upload the video to the server.